-The annual Minister’s Student Welcome is a free event for all commencing students in Canberra.
+The annual Chief Minister’s Student Welcome is a free event for all commencing students in Canberra.

 This event formally welcomes students to Canberra and acknowledges the significant social and economic contribution students make to our city.
 It is also a great opportunity to mix and mingle with students from other countries and institutions.

 The Minister's Student Welcome has been held annually since 2015 and attracts hundreds of tertiary and high school students each year, along with key figures from the education sector and diplomatic community.

 Previous events have featured welcome addresses from Chief Minister Andrew Barr MLA (himself an ANU graduate), Minister for Higher Education, Training and Research, Meegan Fitzharris MLA, ANU Vice-Chancellor and Nobel Laureate, Professor Brian Schmidt and University of Canberra Deputy Vice-Chancellor and Vice-President, Mr Rongyu Li.

 Performances have included The Voice finalist and Canberra school student Lucy Sugerman, CIT and UC music students The Belle Whyte Duo and fantastic Indigenous singing and dancing ‘Welcome to Country’ performances by the local custodians of the land.